danielfett/draft-dpop/main.md

 on the order of seconds or minutes).

-To prevent multiple uses of the same DPoP proof servers can store, in the context of the request URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests to the same URI for which the `jti` value has been seen before.
+To prevent multiple uses of the same DPoP proof servers can store, in the context of the target URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests to the same URI for which the `jti` value has been seen before.
 In order to guard against